t-freger/ram/docs/docs/administration/system-settings.md

 ## Logging

-The default Immich log level is `Log` (commonly known as `Info`).
-The Immich administrator can choose a higher or lower log level according to personal preference or as requested by the Immich support team.
+The default ram log level is `Log` (commonly known as `Info`).
+The ram administrator can choose a higher or lower log level according to personal preference or as requested by the ram support team.

 ## Machine Learning Settings

-Through this setting, you can manage all the settings related to machine learning in Immich, from the setting of remote machine learning to the model and its parameters
+Through this setting, you can manage all the settings related to machine learning in ram, from the setting of remote machine learning to the model and its parameters
 You can choose to disable a certain type of machine learning, for example smart search or facial recognition.

 ### Smart Search